aw4e/Aureo/SC/README.md

 ## ⚙️ Configuration

-Create a `.env` file in the root directory based on the example below:
+Create a `.env` file in the `SC` directory based on the example below:

 ```ini
 # Deployment Wallet